Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSGroup.md

 MembershipRuleProcessingState : On
 ```

-This command gets all groups in Azure AD.
+This command gets all groups in the Microsoft Entra ID.

 ### Example 2: Get a specific group by using an ID
 ```